khatrigopal/devops-nanodegree-capstone-master/README.md

 # Devops-nanodegree-capstone
-Capstone project for the Udacity cloud devops nanodegree
+Capstone project for the Udacity cloud devops nanodegree-by Gaurav Sharma

 ## Using Amazon EKS and Ansible
 I opted to use Amazon's managed kubernetes as a service offering.